milvus-io/bootcamp/deployments/JuiceFS/README.md

 ### 3. Starting Milvus

 Each server in the cluster requires Milvus to be installed, and different servers can be configured with different read and write permissions to Milvus.
-One server in the cluster is configured as writable, the others are read-only.
+One server in the cluster is configured as write-only, the others are read-only.

 #### Write-only/Read-only configuration